//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 Exhibit at NAESE

 A great music-tech show is one where you can actually meet the builders, touch the instruments, and have real conversations.
-The floor is built around that.
+Our floor is built around exactly that.

 The Floor